Skip to Content

 Las Vegas Monorail

-The Monorail can be an inexpensive way to get up and down the east side of the Strip, running north from MGM Grand all the way to Sahara and Westgate.
-In between, there are stops at Harrah’s, Flamingo, and the Las Vegas Convention Center as well.
+The Monorail is an inexpensive way to get up and down the east side of the Strip, connecting MGM Grand on the south end of the Strip to Sahara and Westgate on the north end, with several stops in between.

 The Monorail does not connect to the airport or downtown.

-Lack of convenience is the main knock against the Monorail as stations require a significant walk between the stop and the resort.
+Lack of convenience is the main knock against the Monorail as some resort stations require a hike to reach.

 The Deuce Bus

-The Deuce bus route runs up and down the Strip and connects to Fremont Street downtown.
+The Deuce bus route runs up and down the Strip and connects to Fremont Street.

 While riders can use the self-service kiosk to buy a single ride, 2-Hr or 24-Hr passes at most stops, I’d recommend downloading and buying on the rideRTC phone app, which is more convenient.